ekaaty/vinyl-theme/README.md

 #### 4\.
 Debian/Kubuntu and derivatives

 >[!IMPORTANT]
->Debian and Kubuntu doesn't support KDE Plasma 6 yet.
+>Debian and Kubuntu LTS doesn't support KDE Plasma 6 yet.
->It can be available on Debian 13 (Trixie) and Kubuntu 24.10 (Oracular Oriole).
+>It's available on Debian 13 (Trixie) and Kubuntu 24.10 (Oracular Oriole) but not supports Vinyl yet.

 #### 5\.
 Arch Linux